LIABILITY FOR LOST CHANCES: WHAT COMPENSATION IS DUE?

 Now consider the ex post probability of the scenario that the wrongdoing was the actual cause of the victim's injury.
 This probability is represented by the fraction of scenarios featuring a victim who could not sustain her injury without being subjected to a wrongdoing in the more general cluster of cases that feature an injured victim, a wrongdoing, and the exhaustive variety of causal factors that could inflict the same injury on the victim.
 The above fraction of scenarios equals p-q.
 The cluster of cases covering all possible scenarios equals 1-q.
 The ex post probability of the scenario in which the wrongdoing actually inflicts the victim's injury therefore equals (p-q)/(1-q).

 As already mentioned, the victim's (ex ante) risk of sustaining injury as a result of the wrongdoing equals p-q.
 Consequently, in cases in which the victim actually sustains injury, the (ex post) probability of causation -- that is, the probability of the allegation that factually attributes the injury to the defendant's wrongdoing -- would generally be higher than the (ex ante) risk of injury.
 This would be so because, on numerous occasions, a wrongdoing increases the victim's probability of becoming injured without transforming this prospect into empirical reality.
-In any such case, since the wrongdoing still leaves the victim with chances of escaping the injury, 0<q<1.
-Hence, (p-q)/(1-q)>p-q.
+In any such case, since the wrongdoing still leaves the victim with chances of escaping the injury, 0<qp-q)/(1-q)>p-q.
 The two probabilities would be equal only when q=0, that is, when the wrongdoing totally eliminates the victim's chances of escaping the injury.
 In q=0 cases, the risk of injury and the probability of causation would concur and would equal p.

 The courts' approach is detrimental to society.